FIRST for Pre-health Advisors

 Resources for staff who advise aspiring medical students

 The Cost of Applying for a Medical Residency

 While the costs associated with securing a residency may be a relatively minor part of your medical education expenses, they can add up quickly.
-Since these fees may not be covered by student loans, it is important to keep these costs under control.
+Since these fees may not be covered by student loans, it is important to try and keep these costs under control.
 Typical costs are summarized below.